 Based on his experience, Professor Basri proposed many lessons for policy makers doing reform.
 Perhaps his main advice was that policy makers, having limited time, should focus their efforts.
 The best way to do this is to concentrate on reforms where the likelihood of successful reform is high and the gain to society from the reform is highest.
 All this needs to be done while recognising the constraints of the existing political and institutional environment – although Professor Basri suggested that these constraints could be relaxed somewhat by skilful communication with the media and major stakeholders.

 Watch the full lecture

 The 2016 David Finch Public Lecture was delivered by Dr. Chatib Basri on Wednesday 14 September 2016 in the Copland Theatre at the University of Melbourne.
-To hear about upcoming events and other news from the Faculty subscribe to EXCHANGE.

 David Finch was an alumnus of the University of Melbourne, graduating with joint honours degrees in commerce and arts in 1944 and received a PhD from the London School of Economics.
 He was appointed to the newly established International Monetary Fund (IMF), where he held the position of Councillor and Director of the Exchange and Trade section of the IMF.
 He was awarded an Honorary Doctor of Commerce by the University of Melbourne, two years before his death, in 2000.